With Shared Microexponents, A Little Shifting Goes a Long Way: Design Space Exploration

 In our statistical analysis, we use Quantization Signal to Noise Ratio~(QSNR) as a measure of numerical fidelity under different quantization schemes.
 QSNR is defined as the ratio of the power of the non-quantized signal (i.e., the original vector $\mathbf{X} = [x_1, x_2, \cdots, x_k] \in \mathbb{R}^{k}$) to the power of the quantization noise expressed in decibels.
 It is calculated as:

 where $\lVert \mathbf{X} \rVert := (\sum_{i=1}^{k}{x_{i}^{2}})^{1/2}$, and $Q(\cdot)$ is the quantization function which maps $k$-dimensional arrays with FP32 precision to the target quantization format.
-A higher QSNR value indicates that the quantized vector better preserves the direction and magnitude of the original non-quantized vector in the space $\mathbb{R}^{k}$.
-The required QSNR level for a successful training run varies depending on the task complexity, dataset, and model topology.
-In Section~\ref{subsec:Pareto}, we explore the trade-off between hardware efficiency and QSNR for different quantization schemes.
+A higher QSNR indicates that the quantized vector better preserves the direction and magnitude of the original non-quantized vector in the space $\mathbb{R}^{k}$.
+The required QSNR level for a successful run varies depending on the task complexity, dataset, and model topology.
+We explore the trade-off between hardware efficiency and QSNR of different design points in Section~\ref{subsec:Pareto}.